 The meaning of the first three words of the U.S. Constitution—“We the people…”—has changed over the course of our nation’s history, and who constitutes “the people” is a topic of fierce debate even today.
 Constructed entirely from shoelaces donated by members of the public, a monumental artwork by artist Nari Ward honors these three words in a permanent display at the New-York Historical Society.

-Born in St. Andrew, Jamaica, Nari Ward now lives and works in New York.
+Nari Ward was born in St. Andrew, Jamaica, and now lives and works in New York.
 Nari has been greatly influenced by his geographical surroundings, which is reflected in his dramatic sculptural installations composed of systematically collected material from his urban neighborhood.
 Nari’s work has been widely exhibited around the United States and internationally, garnering prestigious honors and distinctions.

 Acquisition of We the People generously underwritten by Diana and Joe DiMenna.